Sanshirō (novel): Background

-Now referred to as Sanshirō Pond.
-A natural area of the campus where Sanshirō first sees Mineko.
-Sanshirō often returns to this pond, both as a place for quiet reflection and as a place to stroll and converse with his acquaintances.
-The same setting is portrayed in Haraguchi's painting of Mineko.

 Major themes

-Sanshirō is in one sense a coming-of-age novel.
-It follows Sanshirō as he begins to grasp the world and its possibilities, and also its limitations.
+Sanshirō is, in one sense, a coming-of-age novel.
+It follows Sanshirō as he begins to grasp the world and its possibilities and also its limitations.
 The novel covers just a single semester, from September to just after the New Year.
-Sanshirō grows and learns throughout, but his growth is incremental and he is, in the end, by no means the master of his own future.
+Sanshirō grows and learns throughout, but his growth is incremental, and he is by no means the master of his own future.

-The novel also comments extensively, often through the musings of Professor Hirota, on modernization and the state of Japanese society.
+Through Sanshirō and those around him, the novel also comments extensively on Meiji-era society and on Japan's modernization.
 Topics include the recently won Russo-Japanese war, Western science, the role of women in society, approaches to academic instruction, and basic human nature.

+English translation

+Sanshirō was translated into English by Jay Rubin and published by University of Washington Press in 1977.
+The same translation was later reprinted by Penguin Classics in 2010, featuring a new introduction by Haruki Murakami.

 Adaptations

-Film

-A film adaptation of the novel called Natsume Sōseki's Sanshirō (夏目漱石の三四郎) was produced in 1955.
-The film was directed by Nobuo Nakagawa.
+A film adaptation of the novel titled Natsume Sōseki's Sanshirō (夏目漱石の三四郎) was released in 1955, directed by Nobuo Nakagawa.

-Television

-Several television adaptations of the novel have been created, including one in 1954 (Nippon TV), 1961 (NHK), 1968 (Mainichi Broadcasting System), 1974 (NHK), and 1994 (Fuji Television).
+In addition, several television adaptations of the novel have been produced, including one in 1954 (Nippon TV), 1961 (NHK), 1968 (Mainichi Broadcasting System), 1974 (NHK), and 1994 (Fuji Television).